How we engage

 For our climate approach we worked with the 2˚ Investing Initiative (2˚ii) to develop an open-source methodology to measure our loan book and steer it towards the climate goals of the Paris Agreement.
 We then personally and individually engaged with more than 40 banks interested in the work ING was doing.
 This led to 17 systemically important banks joining the pilot with 2˚ii.

 Four of these banks joined us in our overarching commitment to steer our loan book in what we called the Katowice Commitment in December 2018.
 This then turned into the UN-led Collective Commitment to Climate Action, which was signed by over 30 banks in September 2019.

 We also collaborate in the area of financial health.
 The Think Forward Initiative , started by ING and partners, brings together financial experts, policymakers, academics, consumer groups and technology companies.
 We all work to gain a deeper understanding of the behaviour behind financial decision-making (in TFI’s Research Hub), and then turn that into actual tools that help people (in our TFI Accelerator).
 TFI’s Community Hub promotes the activities of the other two hubs and conducts campaigns to ensure our work reaches the people that need it the most.

-Human rights is also a topic we collaborate on, as part of the Thun Group, the OECD Advisory Group and as part of the steering committee for the Equator Principles, to name a few.
+Human rights is also a topic we collaborate on, as part of the Thun Group, the OECD Advisory Group and as part of the steering committee for the Equator Principles.
+We also participate in learning platforms and promote a shared language among banks, for example through the Shift Financial Institution Practitioners Circle and the Shift Business Learning Programme, to name a few.
 See more on our memberships page.